 Initial practical live fire training will include a block of instruction on modern methods of zeroing combat optics and laser aiming modules.
 Once lasers and optics are zeroed students will receive training in the Redback One: Combat Shooting System (CSS) which will provide students with a comprehensive and systematic approach to weapons handling techniques and procedures by day and night while using night vision equipment.

-On training day/night students will be instructed in techniques to successfully engage targets at intermediate distances of 25-200yards.
+On training day/night one students will be instructed in techniques to successfully engage targets at intermediate distances of 25-200yards.
 Training will include positive threat identification training, active and passive targeting, static positional shooting, dynamic movement, combat reloads, stoppage identification and clearances and barricaded shooting.
 Day/Night one will conclude with students participating in the RB1-NVO-L1-CSA terminal learning objective which is a dynamic shooting assessment designed to assess students in competencies learnt throughout the day/night.

 Full time law enforcement or active duty military.

 The following equipment list is considered to be the minimum standard for students to arrive with.
 Students may augment this list with other personal equipment as required.